 - 1. Send a letter conveying the counselor's attempts to contact the client multiple times, and the intention to close the case in 10 days.
+See Resources / Part 8 for an example letter.
 Include the Status 26 Client Report form. - 2.
 After 10 days have passed; send the standard closure (IPE Amendment) letter including appeal rights.
 (Or, if the client returns the Status 26 Client Report form, proceed appropriately based on the information provided.)

-SECTION Closures SECTION NO. 5-2 PART Closure Without Eligibility Determination PUBLISHED 03/21
+SECTION Closures PART Closure Without Eligibility Determination